seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 - [x] Web camera

+- [x] Windows/Linux from OC boot menu `It's best practice to not boot from OC when performing firmware upgrade`

-- [x] Wifi - Intel Wireless-AC 8265 `Use provided HeliPort app for menu Wi-Fi control`
+- [x] Wifi - Intel Wireless-AC 8265 `Use HeliPort app for Wi-Fi control`

 - [x] Sleep/Wake